Last updated on

 EIGHTH STEP: Remove the meat from the pan and set it aside.

-TENTH STEP: Add the broccoli florets to the skillet and bring to a simmer.
-Simmer over medium-high heat, tossing the broccoli a few times until it begins to soften and turns vibrant green, about 3-4 minutes.
+Simmer over medium-high heat, tossing the broccoli a few times until it begins to soften and turns vibrant green, about three to four minutes.

-ELEVENTH STEP: Add about half of the prepared sauce to the broccoli and bring to a simmer.
-Stir and simmer 1-2 minutes longer until the sauce thickens.
+ELEVENTH STEP: When the broccoli turns a vibrant green, add about half of the prepared sauce to the broccoli and bring it to a simmer.

 THIRTEENTH STEP: Heat the meat through and simmer long enough to thicken any additional sauce you have added.